This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add the olive oil to a soup pot.
+- Add the olive oil to a soup pot or Dutch oven.
 Take the sausage meat out of the casings and crumble it into the pot.
-Cook it, over medium-high heat, stirring occasionally, until the liquid has been released and the sausages start to brown/crisp up (took me about 8 minutes).
-You may need to turn the heat down a bit towards the end.
+Cook it, over medium-high heat, stirring occasionally, until the sausages start to brown/crisp up (about 8-10 minutes).

-• Stir in the garlic and let it cook for about 30 seconds, then add the broth and water.
-Scrape up the brown bits from the bottom of the pot.
+- Stir in the garlic and let it cook for about 30 seconds, then add the broth, water, and potatoes.

-• Add in the potatoes and increase the heat to high.
-Bring the soup to a boil, then cover the pan with the lid slightly ajar and reduce the heat so it's simmering.
+- Increase the heat to high.
+Bring the soup to a boil, then cover the pot with the lid slightly open and reduce the heat so it's simmering.
 Cook for 20 minutes or until the potatoes and veggies are tender.

 Notes